-For thirty years Sheffield passengers and goods headed east to Retford or north to Rotherham in order to travel south to London.
+For thirty years rail passengers and goods from Sheffield headed east to Retford or north to Rotherham in order to travel south to London.
 Only in 1870 did the Midland Railway complete its direct line from Chesterfield, the present-day route via Dronfield that to this day is known to railwaymen as the “New Road”.

 The canal continued to serve the city under railway ownership well into the twentieth century.
 Indeed, a new warehouse was built, for lack of anywhere else to put it, over the quay in 1896 and is known for obvious reasons as the Straddle Warehouse.